Newton-John Alumni Medal

 The community has been inspired by past recipients working in film and television, leading animation studios and world class photography.

-Nominees must comply with the following selection criteria
+Nominees must meet the following selection criteria

 - Hold a minimum undergraduate Bachelor degree from the University of Newcastle